 How does this transformation affect the graph?
+Answer: It is a translation parallel to the x axis.

 The last transformation, keeping all previous transformation is to edit the value of a in: $f_2(x) = -af_1(x-h) + k$.

 Once you have explored possible values of a, edit some of the previous transformations as necessary and try and provide the best match possible for the first drop of the bouncing ball.